SkyCiv Documentation

 Name of Parameter Type of Parameter Parameter Access Description

-Members/Member Ids Input List List of Member Ids in integer/string format or List of Line objects for which members are already created or List of Members already created.
+Members/Member Ids Input List List of Member Ids in integer/string format, or List of Line objects for which members are already created, or List of Members already created.

-Input List Start and End Magnitudes for X,Y and Z respectively.
+Input List Start and End Magnitudes for X, Y, and Z, respectively.

-StartVec,EndVec Input List Start and End Vectors for DL.
+StartVec, EndVec Input List Start and End Vectors for DL.

 Axes Input Item Apply the load along the structure’s global or member’s local axis.
-Possible values are Global, Global Projected, Local.
+Possible values are Global, Global Projected, and Local.

 DistanceType Input Item Absolute or Percentage distance along the member.